elalienx/code-challenge/README.md

 ## Editors note

 Hi it was very fun to work on this project.
-Some notes on the frontend.
+Some notes on the frontend:

 - Although it seems an overkill to make a component for each input type, when they are only use once for each type in the whole app, this would allow us to make UI tests using Testing Library 🐙
 - Same with the data parsing methods `countReferences()`, `filterByMinimumValue()`, and `formatReferences()` as this allows to test them using Jest.
+- With more time, I would have stylized the input checkbox and input range (slider).
+I have done on it on other projects but ran out of time.

 ## Project dependencies